AqwamCreates/DataPredict/docs/Tutorials/CreatingProbabilityToLeavePredictionModel.md

 * We create a "global" model that trains from every players, and then make a deep copy of the model parameters and load it into our models.

-* We take from other player's existing model parameters and load it into our models.
+* We take from other players' existing model parameters and load it into our models.

 ### Case 2: The Player Is A Returning Player